Bremsstrahlung: Simplified quantum-mechanical description

 The full quantum-mechanical treatment of bremsstrahlung is very involved.
 The "vacuum case" of the interaction of one electron, one ion, and one photon, using the pure Coulomb potential, has an exact solution that was probably first published by Arnold Sommerfeld in 1931.
 This analytical solution involves complicated mathematics, and several numerical calculations have been published, such as by Karzas and Latter.
 Other approximate formulas have been presented, such as in recent work by Weinberg and Pradler and Semmelrock.

 This section gives a quantum-mechanical analog of the prior section, but with some simplifications to illustrate the important physics.
-We give a non-relativistic treatment of the special case of an electron of mass $m_\text{e}$, charge $-e$, and initial speed $v$ decelerating in the Coulomb field of a gas of heavy ions of charge $Ze$ and number density $n_i$.
+This is a non-relativistic treatment of the special case of an electron of mass $m_\text{e}$, charge $-e$, and initial speed $v$ decelerating in the Coulomb field of a gas of heavy ions of charge $Ze$ and number density $n_i$.
 The emitted radiation is a photon of frequency $\nu=c/\lambda$ and energy $h\nu$.
-We wish to find the emissivity $j(v,\nu)$ which is the power emitted per (solid angle in photon velocity space * photon frequency), summed over both transverse photon polarizations.
-We express it as an approximate classical result times the free−free emission Gaunt factor g_{ff} accounting for quantum and other corrections:
+The goal is to find the emissivity $j(v,\nu)$ which is the power emitted per (solid angle in photon velocity space * photon frequency), summed over both transverse photon polarizations.
+It is expressed as an approximate classical result times the free−free emission Gaunt factor g_{ff} accounting for quantum and other corrections: